Our Practice Areas

 Arrested for Simple Assault?
-Contact an Skilled Criminal Defense Lawyer in Hamilton, NJ Today
+Contact a Skilled Criminal Defense Lawyer in Hamilton, NJ Today

-FAQ: What is a deadly weapon for purposes of the New Jersey simple assault statute?
 The term “deadly weapon” is interpreted broadly to include almost any item capable of causing serious bodily injury to another person.
 Obviously, weapons such as guns and knives are included in this category.
 However, less obvious weapons are also included, such as baseball bats or a brick that is thrown toward another person.
-Remember that simple assault charges can result even if you did not really want to hurt the other person involved if you reasonably should have known that your actions could have caused injury.
+Remember that simple assault charges can result even if you did not really want to hurt the other person involved if you reasonably should have known that your actions could have caused an injury.